BMW N54 – Everything You Need To Know

 Despite this being a reasonable amount of power for an everyday car, it felt a little mediocre for a 3-liter, straight-six, twin-turbocharged engine.

 However, the beauty of the N54 isn’t the power it produces from the factory, but what it’s truly capable of achieving, and substantial power figures weren’t BMW’s main goal with the N54.

-Let’s not forget that the notorious 2JZ only offers 276 hp in stock form, and we all know the incredible potential that has to offer!
+Let’s not forget that the notorious 2JZ only offers a peak power output of just 276 hp in stock form, and we all know the incredible potential that has to offer!

-Although it had a lot more power lying in wait, the N54 was still 45 hp and 80 lb/ft torque more powerful than BMW’s previous highest-performing six-cylinder engine, the N52.
+Although it had a lot more power lying in wait, the N54 was still 45 hp and 80 lb-ft of torque more powerful than BMW’s previous highest-performing six-cylinder engine, the N52.